Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: An alternative in place of the AVCI condition

-The second summand then converges to zero as $n\to \infty$ by assumption and so does the first summand uniformly in $n$ as $\delta \to 0$ as a consequence of the M1 tightness of the $X^n$.

-Furthermore, independence within assumption (a) of Theorem \ref{prop:4.36} should simply be seen as a guarantee for the process $H^n$, until just before time $\sigma^n_{k+1}$, not to depend on the behaviour of the process $X^n$ restarted at $\sigma^n_k$.
-In order to make Theorem \ref{prop:4.36} more readily applicable, we state the following lemma for condition (a).
+Independence within assumption (a) of Theorem \ref{prop:4.36} should simply be seen as a guarantee for the process $H^n$, until just before time $\sigma^n_{k+1}$, not to depend on the behaviour of the process $X^n$ restarted at $\sigma^n_k$.
+In order to make Theorem \ref{prop:4.36} more easily applicable, we provide the following sufficient criterion for the condition (a).